djangocon/2025.djangocon.us/src/_content/posts/keynote-marlene.md

 ## What do you like to do outside of your typical workday?

 > I like to sleep!
 Haha, I also enjoy playing tennis, running and reading!

-## How do you see Django evolving over the next few years, and what excites you most about its future?

-> One of my favorite things about Django is the open source community.
-I’d love to see the community change the way we talk about and use AI, I think in general the AI space needs more creativity, fun and empathy and I think those are things Django can offer.
-I’m excited to see how people use it in new ways too.

 ## What advice would you offer to attendees who wish to contribute to Django or its ecosystem after the conference?